ClusterLLM: Large Language Models as a Guide for Text Clustering: Our

 \subsection{Pairwise Task for Granularity}

-In this section, we build on top of the refined embedding space in Section~\ref{sec:perspective} and determine cluster granularity.
-Determining granularity can be converted into a problem of finding the best hyper-parameters for clustering algorithms (such as number of clusters or maximum distance).
-It is non-trivial, since different clustering granularities can be applied to the same dataset (such as coarse-grained domains or fine-grained topics).
-To tackle such a challenge, we query LLM with pairwise task that predicts whether a pair of instances $p=(x_i,x_j)$ belong to the same cluster or not with a prompt $\mathcal{P}_P$,
+In this section, we build upon the refined embedding space in Section~\ref{sec:perspective} to determine cluster granularity.
+In this paper, we convert the problem of determining granularity into finding the best step in a cluster hierarchy (see Figure~\ref{fig:framework} right), where each step denotes a unique granularity (or equally number of clusters).
+It is non-trivial, since different granularities can be applied to the same dataset (such as domains or topics).
+To tackle this challenge, we query LLM with pairwise task that predicts whether a pair of data $p$ belong to the same cluster with a prompt $\mathcal{P}_P$,

-where $w\in\{\text{same},\text{different}\}$ is the binary decision, $\mathcal{I}_P$ is the task instruction and $\{\tilde{p}_d\}_{d=1}^D$ are few-shot demonstration pairs used for in-context learning.
-We assume these demonstration pairs are annotated by users who have a desired cluster granularity in mind, and the cluster granularity can be effectively inferred from them.
+where $w\in\{\text{same},\text{different}\}$ is the binary decision, $\mathcal{I}_P$ is the task instruction and $\{\tilde{p}_d\}_{d=1}^D$ are few-shot demonstration pairs used for in-context learning (typically $D=4$).
+We assume these demonstration pairs are annotated by users who have a desired cluster granularity in mind.
+We also combine a brief justification for each demonstration pair (see Table~\ref{tab:prompt_example} bottom for example).